openwdl/wdl/versions/development/SPEC.md

 ## Task-Level Resolution

-Inside a task, resolution is trivial: The variable referenced MUST be a [declaration](#declarations) of the task.
+Within a task, value names are unique.
+Any variable referenced MUST be an input or non-input [declaration](#declarations) of the task.
+You *cannot* access workflow values from within a task.

 For example:

 ```wdl
 task my_task {